makmalluddin/makmalluddin/README.md

 ![](https://komarev.com/ghpvc/?username=makmalluddin&color=lightgrey)

 <h2>About Me</h2>
-Hello there!
-I’m Muhammad Akmalluddin, a fresh graduate in Physics who enjoys learning new technologies and solving problems through analytical thinking.
-With experience in electronics, computational analysis, and data-driven projects, I love exploring how technology can create practical and meaningful solutions.
-Right now, I’m looking for new opportunities where I can contribute, grow, and continue developing my skills in a dynamic and supportive environment.
-I’m always excited to collaborate, take on new challenges, and keep expanding my knowledge.
+🎓 Fresh Physics graduate with a strong interest in technology and problem-solving.<br>🔧 Experienced in electronics, computational analysis, and data-driven projects.<br>💡 Passionate about exploring how technology can create practical and meaningful solutions.<br>🚀 Currently seeking new opportunities to contribute, grow, and strengthen my skills.<br>🤝 Excited to collaborate, take on new challenges, and continuously expand my knowledge.

 <h2>Technologies</h2>
 <p align="left">